padogrid/bundle-hazelcast-3n4n5-k8s-kubectl_helm/README.md

 ./test_group -run -prop ../etc/group-query.properties
 ```

 The `group-query.properties` will fail since the mapping tables have not been created.
-You can create them from the Management Center or as follows.
+You can create them from the Management Center or by executing the `hz-cli` command as follows.

 First, get the cluster IP address.